 The STEM Innovation Award is presented in partnership with MESPA and the Science Museum of Minnesota.
 The new award gives principals the opportunity to share innovative programs and/or projects in their schools.
-An “innovation database,” created from entries for the award, will be made available to MESPA members, helping schools across the state replicate their colleagues’ successes.
+Submitted applications become part of MESPA's STEM Innovation Database, available to MESPA members, helping schools across the state replicate their colleagues’ successes.
 The Science Museum of Minnesota will provide $300 of programming to the recipient of the award and the recipient will be recognized at MESPA Institute awards banquet – The MESPYs – in February.

 Any MESPA member can submit a project/program for consideration!

 Congratulations to our 2019 STEM Innovation Award Winner: Woodland Elementary School

 (St. Paul, MN – December 6, 2018) – Woodland Elementary, located in Eagan, MN and a member of District 196, has been named the winner of the 2019 STEM Innovation Award.
 Principal Lisa Carlson (pictured, left) and STEM Teacher-Principal Intern David Lostetter applied for the award on behalf of Woodland Elementary.